Bún Bò Huế Instant Pot (Vietnamese Spicy Beef Noodle Soup)

 Garnishes and Noodles

-1. Parboil all meats and tendons for 10 minutes on the stove.
+1. Parboil pork feet and beef shank for 10 minutes on the stove.
 Rinse well with sink water.

 4. Heat up 1/4 cup of cooking oil then add minced garlic and lemongrass.
 Turn off heat, add 2 tbsp of premixed BBH Spice Powder.
 Mix well and pour mixture into broth.
 Season with additional soup base, mushroom seasoning/chicken powder, shrimp paste and rock sugar to your taste.
 I added 1 tbsp of mushroom seasoning to perfect mine.
+Add pork feet to the broth pot.
 Slice shank to your thickness preference, I usually cut to 1/4 inch thick.
 Place shank slices into broth pot and let them simmer until serving.
 I find the shanks have more flavor when they “marinate” in the broth like this.

 5. To serve, add cooked noodle to a bowl and place Vietnamese Ham and Blood Cake on top.
 Ladle boiling broth with sliced of shank on top.
 Garnish with cilantro and green onion, sliced white onion.
 Serve with bean sprout, cabbage, banana blossom and fresh herbs such as basil, mint Vietnamese Coriander (Rau Ram).
-Spice it up with sliced jalapeño pepper and sate.
+Extra shrimp paste can be served on the side.
+Spice up the broth even more with sliced jalapeño pepper and sate.